 The technical efficiency of the use of renewable energy sources is connected with the coefficient of the useful action of the process.
 It presents a quotient between the received useful energy and overall invested energy.
-When we talk about photovoltaic systems, the input energy is the energy of the solar radiation and the goal of the engineers is to find a system which in the most effective way will transform the solar energy into electrical.
-The technical efficiency is determined on the basis of the physics law and it is always smaller than one.
+When we talk about photovoltaic systems, the input energy is the energy of the solar radiation and the goal of the engineers is to find such system which in the most efficient way will transform the solar energy into electrical energy.
+The technical efficiency is determined on the basis of physics and it is always smaller than one.

-$\eta{technical} = \frac{\text{Resived useful energy}}{\text{Overal invested energy}} < 1$
+$\eta{economy} = \frac{\text{Profit project}}{\text{Costs for project implementation}} > 1$

-Nowadays the challenges of the engineers is to construct photovoltaic panels with bigger efficiency, which for a given input amount of solar radiation will produce bigger amount of electrical energy.
-In today's conditions, with the development of technology, the efficiency of the photovoltaic systems continues to grow and depending on technology achieves about 15-20%.
+Nowadays the challenge of the engineers is to construct photovoltaic panels with as bigger efficiency as possible, which for a give input amount of solar radiation will produce as much as bigger amount of electrical energy as possible.
+Nowadays, with the development of technology, the efficiency of photovoltaic continues to grow and depending on the technology achieves about 15-20 %.